Free consultation (800) 362-7427

 How Can a Los Angeles Nursing Home Abuse Attorney Help?

 If a nursing home resident in Los Angeles is experiencing abuse or neglect, he or she has legal rights.
 The victim could be eligible for financial compensation through the civil justice system for related losses.
+Filing a personal injury claim for nursing home abuse can hold one or more parties responsible for their actions and accountable for the injuries and losses suffered by the victim.
 If the victim passes away because of nursing home abuse, his or her surviving family members may be eligible for compensation for wrongful death.

 Types of Abuse in Nursing Homes